-Analysis | Trump isn’t talking about the wildfires in Oregon and California
+Analysis | Trump isn’t talking about the wildfires in Oregon, California and Washington

 The president’s relative silence on the West’s wildfire crisis matches up with his relative silence on three other issues: the struggles of Democratic-led states, climate change, and crises that require empathy.

 The president has, in the past, leveraged the West’s worsening fire seasons to attack Democratic leaders.
 Last fall, he even threatened to stop providing emergency aid to California Gov. Gavin Newsom (D) if the state didn’t start following the president’s recommendations on how to stop the fires.
-(And no, Trump does not have a background in forest management.)
+(And, no, Trump does not have a background in forest management.)

 When the president spoke of this season of wildfires in early August at a bill signing, rather than acknowledge the depth of the crisis, he gave advice to the state on how to handle it: “I ordered much more active forest management to prevent catastrophic wildfires.
 And I’m recommending they do that in California and other locations, and you’ll see how quickly the wildfires stop,” he said.

 One way to think about this is framing provided by those who have worked closely with the president, some of whom have said that getting reelected dominates how he thinks about his job.
-“I am hard pressed to identify any significant Trump decision during my tenure that wasn’t driven by reelection calculations,” writes his former national security adviser John Bolton in his recent book.
+“I am hard pressed to identify any significant Trump decision during my tenure that wasn’t driven by reelection calculations,” writes John Bolton, his former national security adviser, in his recent book.

 As the pandemic landed in America, it hit Democratic-run states hard first, and the president regularly attacked Democratic governors for their handling of it as he downplayed its severity.
 (Knowingly misleading Americans, as we now know.)
 It wasn’t until the virus started spreading from liberal, coastal states into populous, Republican ones that Trump and his advisers started reevaluating how seriously to take its continued spread, The Washington Post reported.